ChinaJiabin/mMD/README.txt

 mMD
 ===

-A free software for  molecular-dynamics simulation written by matlab and output vtk files.
+A free software for  molecular-dynamics simulation written by matlab!

 Software required：